 Penn, the first university in the U.S., founded in 1740, and a prominent Ivy League institution, is located in West Philadelphia across the Schuylkill River from downtown Philadelphia.
-In the fall of 2018, more than 21,000 full-time undergraduate, graduate and professional full-time students attended Penn, 5,333 of whom are international students.
-Approximately 3,900 part-time students were enrolled.
-As of the fall 2018, Penn had a total workforce of over 18,000 faculty and staff, and the University of Pennsylvania Health System had a workforce of 23,275 employees.
+In Fall 2017, more than 25,000 full-time undergraduate, graduate and professional full-time students attended Penn, 5,144 of whom are international students.
+Approximately 3,700 part-time students were enrolled.
+As of Fall 2017, Penn had a total workforce of over 18,320 faculty and staff, and the University of Pennsylvania Health System had a workforce of 22,600 employees.
 In September 2016, Penn opened Pennovation Works, a 55,000 square foot business incubator and laboratory that houses researchers, innovators, and entrepreneurs for the commercialization of research discoveries.

-Penn has undergone significant expansion in the last decade and has a growing endowment currently valued at \$13.8 billion.
+Penn has undergone significant expansion in the last decade and has a growing endowment currently valued at \$10.7 billion.
 In 2015, Penn, and related third-party developers, spent \$932 million dollars on new buildings and renovations.
-A recent independent report conducted by Econsult Solutions, Inc. found that Penn and the University of Pennsylvania Health System had a combined economic impact on the City and the Commonwealth of more than \$14 billion in Fiscal Year 2015, including \$10.8 billion to the City.
+A recent independent report conducted by Econsult Solutions, Inc. found that Penn and the University of Pennsylvania Health System had a combined economic impact on the City and State of more than \$14 billion in Fiscal Year 2015, including \$10.8 billion to the City.
 According to the same study, such Penn entities generate \$1 out of every \$20 of Philadelphia's general fund and one out of every nine jobs in the Philadelphia economy.